lanceman2/Quickstream_dev/README.md

 ## Building and Installing with GNU Autotools

-quickstream can be built and installed using a GNU Autotools software build system.
+quickstream can (or will) be built and installed using a GNU Autotools software build system.

 If you got the source from a repository run